Revealed: Boris Johnson and Dominic Cummings’s secret Covid WhatsApp messages

 The comments on civil servants’ working patterns sparked a row, with the head of the FDA union for senior civil servants hitting back.
 Dave Penman said: “The only lazy thing here is Cummings’ tired old tropes, self-aggrandising as the only saviour of the country.

-“Our evidence shows a quarter of senior civil servants work more than 16 hours unpaid every week and more than 80% work an extra day unpaid each week.”
+“Our evidence shows a quarter of senior civil servants work more than 16 hours unpaid every week and more than 80 per cent work an extra day unpaid each week.”

 Join our commenting forum